sweetysharma/SweetyGitDemo/README.md

 # SweetyGitDemo
-This is my first git repo
+This is my first git repo.
+Author - Sweety Sharma